tongwang-ai/Generative_Arms/README.md

 ### Component Architecture

-The system uses clean interfaces for extensibility:
+The system uses interfaces for extensibility:

 ```python
 # Add new reward model